By Nick Heath

-Finally there are expert systems, where computers are programmed with rules that allow them to take a series of decisions based on a large number of inputs, allowing that machine to mimic the behaviour of a human expert in a specific domain.
+Finally, there are expert systems, where computers are programmed with rules that allow them to take a series of decisions based on a large number of inputs, allowing that machine to mimic the behavior of a human expert in a specific domain.
 An example of these knowledge-based systems might be, for example, an autopilot system flying a plane.

 WHAT IS FUELING THE RESURGENCE IN AI?

 The biggest breakthroughs for AI research in recent years have been in the field of machine learning, in particular within the field of deep learning.